landemic-io/landemic/README.md

 You can synchronize with the blockchain manually per the instructions below, and you can set up a cron job to have it run from your computer at night.
 But if you have a laptop that sleeps at night or for whatever reason want to run it remotely, here are some instructions for running it on Heroku.

-Note: There aren't any IaC or Heroku-specific hooks in this repo, so you should be able to run it on any VPC.
+Note: There aren't any IaC or Heroku-specific hooks in this repo, so you should be able to run it on any VPC, not just Heroku's.

 ## Running locally